opencv/opencv/modules/ml/doc/logistic_regression.rst

 ---------------------------
 Predicts responses for input samples and returns a float type.

-.. ocv:function:: void LogisticRegression::predict( cv::InputArray data, cv::OutputArray predicted_labels ) const;
+.. ocv:function:: void LogisticRegression::predict( cv::InputArray data, cv::OutputArray predicted_labels ) const

     :param data: The input data for the prediction algorithm.
 The ``data`` variable should be of type ``CV_32F``.